 The best way to learn about avalanches and how to avoid them is to take an avalanche class from a qualified instructor.
 You can get a good introduction to understanding avalanches, though, by studying avalanche articles, books, and videos.
 It's also important to keep your skills current and the following resources provide a great way to brush up on skills and keep up with the latest technology, theory, and professional practice.

-These are four of the best books to get you started and to re-read every winter:
+These are our favorite books to get you started and to re-read every winter:

 Snow Sense: A Guide to Evaluating Snow Avalanche Hazard, by Jill Fredston and Doug Fesler

 Avalanche Essentials: A Step by Step System for Safety and Survival, by Bruce Tremper

 Allen & Mike's Avalanche Book: A Guide to Staying Safe in Avalanche Terrain, by Allen O'Bannon and Mike Clelland

 The Snowy Torrents, by Knox Williams and Spencer Logan

 - Know Before You Go eLearning Program.
 A free, online learning program that is a great season refresher or pre-course learning program prior to taking an Introduction to Avalanches or Level 1 course.